Summary

 Breast forms (prostheses)

-After the operation, you may be given a temporary ‘breast form’.
+After breast surgery, you may be given a temporary ‘soft form’.
 This is a soft breast-shaped cushion that you pin inside your bra.
 After around two months, when you are no longer sore and your surgical wound has healed, you can be fitted for a permanent ‘breast form’, or ‘external prosthesis’.
 This breast form is weighted to restore your balance.
 It also moves and looks like your other breast when worn under normal clothes.

 Breast reconstruction surgery

-If you decide that it’s what you want, surgeons can build you a new breast, either at the same time as your mastectomy (called an immediate reconstruction) or later on (a delayed reconstruction).
-A reconstructed breast will not look or feel the same as your original breast but, in normal clothes, you will look like you did before the mastectomy.
+If you decide that breast reconstruction surgery is your preferred option after mastectomy, you can discuss with your surgeon your options in terms of timing.
+Surgeons can perform the breast reconstruction either at the same time as your mastectomy (called an immediate reconstruction) or later on (a delayed reconstruction).
+A reconstructed breast will not look or feel the same as your original breast but, in normal clothes, you may look similar to what you did before the mastectomy.

 Depending on the type of reconstruction you choose, you may have scars on your breast and on other parts of your body.
 The actual method of reconstruction will depend on the nature of the problem.
 There is no single method that is suitable for all women.